kent-map/kent/projects/lets-do-the-time-walk-again/README.md

 `ve-header title="Let's Do The Time Walk Again" background=gh:kent-map/images/banners/18c.jpg .sticky`

 Let's Do The Time Walk Again!
 Exploring the East Kent Coast Through Digital Heritage is a National Lottery Heritage funded project.
+<br><br>
+**The National Lottery Heritage Fund**
+The [National Lottery Heritage Fund](heritagefund.org.uk) is the largest funder for the UK’s heritage.
+Using money raised by National Lottery players we support projects that connect people and communities to heritage.
+Our vision is for heritage to be valued, cared for and sustained for everyone, now and in the future.
+From historic buildings, our industrial legacy and the natural environment, to collections, traditions, stories and more.
+Heritage can be anything from the past that people value and want to pass on to future generations.
+We believe in the power of heritage to ignite the imagination, offer joy and inspiration, and to build pride in place and connection to the past
+<br><br>
+Canterbury Christ Church University has been awarded £67,397.00 by the National Lottery Heritage Fund to work with four coastal museums in East Kent.

 `.cards`